PeterCarragher/AgentTorchIE/readme.md

 > pip install agent-torch
 ```

-> AgentTorch is meant to be used in a 3.12>Python >3.9 environment.
+> AgentTorch is meant to be used in a python 3.10.13 environment.
 If you have not
 > installed Python 3.9, please do so first from
 > [python.org/downloads](https://www.python.org/downloads/).